zeeshanmcp12/gcp/notes.md

 - A setup of Multi-cloud in which we do work with Azure, AWS, and GCP.
 For example hosting 1 service in Azure and other services on GCP.

-## Setup GCP account and Resources - Section 2
+## GCP account and Resources - Section 2

 ### Use Kodekloud GCP environment